christopwner/boomi-utils/README.md

 ## read-exe-feed
 Read executions from RSS feed for a given account.

-## log-execution
+## log-exe
-Logs a given execution to fluentd using fluent-cat.
+Logs a given execution using fluent-cat.